Rs 717 to Rs 2,025: This stock turned into a multibagger within a year

-Stock of Route Mobile has delivered over 182% returns to shareholders since its market debut in September last year.
+Route Mobile share has delivered over 182% returns to shareholders since its market debut in September last year.
 The mid cap share has surged from its listing price of Rs 717 on September 21,2020 to Rs 2,025 in the current trading session.
 In comparison, Sensex has surged nearly 48% during the period.

 An amount of Rs 1 lakh invested in the Route Mobile stock on September 21 last year would have turned into Rs 2.82 lakh today.
 The stock has gained 2.44% in the last 2 days.